Sky pundit and ex-Sunderland man agree on Sander Berge offside decision

-Ex-West Ham and Sunderland players and pundits agree on Sander Berge offside decision
+Sunderland AFC news: EFL pundits slams Sander Berge offside decision against Sheffield United

 EFL pundit and former player Jobi McAnuff has stated that Sheffield United’s winner against Sunderland shouldn’t have stood.